CodezPoet/code_examples/README.md

 ### Laravel

 Example of MVC PHP OOP in Laravel framework.
-The example code connects to the WordPress REST API and displays the resulting posts in HTML, using Blade templates.
+The example code connects to the WordPress REST API and displays the resulting posts in HTML, using custom Blade templates.
-Since WordPress results can contain HTML, a HTML Purifier is used to output safely to the browser.
+Since WordPress results can contain HTML a HTML Purifier is used to output safely to the browser.

 ### PHP